 Environmentally sound goods and services should be selected.
 Priority should be given to products meeting standards for recognized international or national symbols.
 Traditionally well-tried materials and methods should be chosen before new and unknown techniques.
 Construction sites should be fenced off in order to prevent entry of public, and general safety measures would be imposed.
 Temporary inconveniences due to construction works should be minimized through planning and coordination with contractors, neighbors and authorities.
-In densely populated areas, noisy or vibration generating activities should be strictly confined to the daytime.
+Noisy or vibration generating activities should be strictly confined to the daytime.